More About Us

 Our work is informed through work with other organizations, their missions, and their research.

 - The Westside Coalition, of which we are a member, who represent the majority of social service organizations in West Los Angeles.
+We have presented at one monthly meeting.

 - MITGOV/LAB, notably this article which cogently articulates important principles in applying technology to civic problems.